 - Radiation Therapy for Lung Cancer

 - Clinical Trials for Lung Cancer

-PrognosisThe overall 5-year survival rate for stage 4 lung cancer is sadly less than 10%.
+PrognosisThe overall 5-year survival rate for stage 4 lung cancer is sadly only around 1%.
 The median survival time (time at which 50% of patients are alive and 50% have passed away) is about 8 months.

 - What is Stage 4 Lung Cancer Life Expectancy?